ragangithub/math-magicians/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Leaderboard project <a name="about-project"></a>
+# 📖 Math Magicians project <a name="about-project"></a>

-> This is project is called Math Magicians.
-It is created with React.
+> "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:

+Make simple calculations.
+Read a random math-related quote.
+By building this application, you will learn how to use React

 ## 🛠 Built With <a name="built-with"></a>